BSI-Bund/MADCAT_v2/README.md

  # 3. How to use

 To succesfull run MADCAT you need a dedicated interface.
 An example configuration can be found in ./etc/madcat/config.lua, which must be customized for your needs and your environment.

-For the TCP Module to work with all destination ports yout need to set a DNAT-Rule, given your local hostaddress is 192.168.1.100, the configured port MADCAT is running on is 65535 on interface enp0s8, this would be something like:
+For the TCP Module to work with all destination ports yout need to set a DNAT-Rule.Given your local hostaddress is 192.168.1.100 and the configured port MADCAT is running on is 65535 on interface enp0s8, this would be something like:

 ```